sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/artemis_dk/README.md

 # Artemis DK Interface Firmware
 In addition to the typical BSP files this directory also includes a copy of recent interface firmware for the Artemis Dev Kit.
 This firmware is what runs on the onboard KL26Z interface MCU.

+* ```intfc/kl26z_bl*.*``` : this is the bootloader for the KL26Z MCU - it must be programmed onto the board using a debug probe such as a SEGGER J-Link (offset 0x00000000).
+It is active when there is no secondary image or the board was powered on with the reset button held down.
+The USB mass storage drive will appear as "MAINTENANCE" and will allow you to drag + drop a secondary image onto the KL26Z
+* ```intfc/kl26z_artemis_dk_if*.*``` : this is the secondary image on the KL26Z MCU that will allow it to reprogram the Artemis module.
+When the KL26Z is in "MAINTENANCE" mode this image can be programmed by drag + drop.
+It may also be programmed directly using a debug probe (offset 0x00000000, still requires ```intfc/kl26z_bl*.*``` to be flashed to function).
+The USB mass storage drive will appear as "ARTEMIS" and will allow you to drag + drop executable images onto the Artemis module